 While we might not know the nitty gritty about the development of this hybrid, the general history of designer dogs tells us a lot about the Newfypoo.
 It’s probable that the Newfypoo is a designer crossbreed from the United States that had its start sometime in the last 20 years.
 Beyond that, it’s hard to say specifically where this breed came from.

-The Newfypoo is a cross between a purebred Newfoundland and Poodle.
+As we said, this unique crossbreed has very interesting origins.
+Knowing more about their source and their potential pedigree can also help you learn more about the breed and its special traits.
+The Newfypoo is quite a unique mix – a cross between a purebred Newfoundland and Poodle.
 In most cases, these designer dogs are a 50-50 mix between the two parental breeds, which makes them a first generation hybrid.
 This type of designer dog is the most common one, and is often characterized by good health and varying traits.

 However, many breeders are working towards developing a set of traits that will be required for every Newfypoo.
 This can be achieved with multigenerational crossing, where the percentage of each parental breeds varies depending on which traits are more desirable.
 For example, more Poodles in the gene pool could lead to a hypoallergenic coat, while more Newfoundlanders for a dog that’s suitable for hard work.
 Breeders are currently trying to set these sorts of standards in Newfypoos.
 Some day, there may be a predictable Newfypoo out there, but for now it’s always a bit of a crapshoot.
 One this is guaranteed though.
 Your Newfypoo will be absolutely adorable.
 That’s a fact.